Riya678-spy/EV-Battery-Charging-Control/README.md

 **Known issue / next step:** The present switching logic (Relational Operator + Switch) causes rapid oscillation ("chattering") near the voltage threshold, since there's no hysteresis band.
 The fix in progress is to replace this with a **Relay block** (built-in hysteresis: on-point 4.19 V, off-point 4.20 V) to produce a smooth, stable CC-to-CV transition.
 A Memory block has been added in the feedback path to resolve an algebraic loop warning from the solver.

-## Planned Next Steps
-1. Complete the Relay-based hysteresis control swap.
-2. Re-verify current sensor polarity/sign.
-3. Re-run simulation and confirm a clean CC-CV voltage/current profile (flat current during CC, tapering current with voltage plateau during CV).
-4. Tune V_max, I_charge, and hysteresis band against realistic EV cell datasheet values.
-5. Add SOC vs. time plot for a complete charging picture.

-## Relevance to Jio-bp Application
-This project demonstrates hands-on understanding of:
-- EV battery charging behavior and CC-CV charge algorithms
-- Simscape/Simulink-based power system modeling
-- Closed-loop control design and debugging (including solver-level issues like algebraic loops)

----
-*Note: This README reflects the project's state as of the current working session.
-Update this document once the Relay-based control fix is verified and final results are captured, before adding this project to a resume.*